talos/nyc-stabilization-unit-counts/README.md

   greatest number of stabilized units reported on a tax bill.
 - __j51__: Start and end year of any J51 abatement.
 Earliest start possible is 2009.
-- __j51__: Start and end year of any 421-a abatement.
+- __421a__: Start and end year of any 421-a abatement.
 Earliest start possible is 2009.
-- __j51__: Start and end year of any SCRIE abatement.
+- __scrie__: Start and end year of any SCRIE abatement.
 Earliest start possible is 2009.
-- __j51__: Start and end year of any DRIE abatement.
+- __drie__: Start and end year of any DRIE abatement.
 Earliest start possible is 2009.
-- __j51__: Start and end year of any 420C abatement.
+- __420c__: Start and end year of any 420C (LIHTC) abatement.
 Earliest start possible is 2009.
 - *All remaining columns are from PLUTO as above.*